HumbertoBeng/SOAR-EDR-Project/README.md

 # SOAR EDR Project

 ## Objective
 The objective of this project is to simulate an attack on a virtual machine and track the incident via an Endpoint Detection and Response (EDR) tool.
-Then we'll create a customised Detection & Response Rule to alert about the malicious behaviour in our target machine.
-The target machine that will be used in this project is a windows server 2022 ran in a virtual machine using virtual box.
+Then we'll create a customised Detection & Response Rule to alert about the malicious behaviour in our machine.
+The machine that will be used in this project is a windows server 2022 ran in a virtual machine using virtual box.
 Following that, we will create a Playbook/Story to handle the response to the alert.
 This Playbook/Story will be created to notify via Slack and email about the incident, and will also prompt the user to select whether to isolate or not the compromised machine.

 ## Skills Learned

-- Creation of a diagram to explain the workflow.
+- Creation of a diagram to explain workflow.
 - Ability to create Detect & Response rules.
-- Enhanced knowledge on SOAR and EDR tools.
+- Basic knowledge on SOAR and EDR tools.
 - Creation of playbooks/stories.
 - Virtual Machines.